-Fed's Powell: Outlook 'favorable,' steps to address money market volatility coming 'soon'
+Fed's Powell: Outlook 'favorable', steps to address money market volatility coming 'soon'

 At the Fed’s last meeting 7 of 17 policymakers indicated they felt rates would likely need to be reduced by another quarter of a percentage point by the end of the year, and markets have priced in such a move.

+Mismeasurement of productivity may have actually understated growth in gross domestic product in recent years, Powell said.
+More significantly, the revisions to the employment data showed the economy added fewer jobs than previously estimated - a fact that could bolster arguments made by some Fed officials that there is ample “slack” left in the economy and thus room for lower rates.

+The use of “big data” may help produce more accurate real time employment measures in the future, Powell said.
+But in the meantime the revisions meant that “where we had seen a booming job market, we now see more-moderate growth.”

-Reporting by Howard Schneider and Ann Saphir, Editing by Andrea Ricci
+Reporting by Howard Schneider and Ann Saphir, Additional reporting by Megan Davies, Editing by Andrea Ricci